OpenTreeOfLife/reference-taxonomy/doc/maintenance/errors.md

  * [GBIF 2016 import case study](gbif-2016-case-study.md)
  * [Addressing feedback issues](curation.md)

+## What can go wrong

+Many kinds of things can go wrong.

+1. A source taxonomy can contain an error (taxon in the wrong place)
+1. There can be a spurious alignment, or incorrect equation of two taxa
+1. An alignment can be missed, leading to a duplication
+1. A merge can fail, leading to a conflict and an absent higher taxon
+1. Assembly logic can be wrong, usually leading to a large number of similar errors
+1. A patch can fail as a result of a repair in a source taxonomy.

+Errors detected during OTT assembly are written to `r/ott-NEW/source/debug/transcript.out` on lines beginning `**`.
+(But some of those lines might be innocent, so attempting to get rid of all such messages may be futile, or worse.)

+In particular, a set of taxon inclusion tests (`inclusions.tsv`) is run at the end of each assembly, and may detect problems.

+Errors are sometimes not seen until a person looks at the taxonomy.
+While some errors are imported from source taxonomies, some result from mistakes in the assembly logic.
+The best way to find either kind is to deploy the taxonomy draft on devapi and use the taxonomy browser to inspect it, and/or to make a synthetic tree from it.

+Errors are typically repaired by changes to the files `curation/adjustments.py` or `curation/amentments.py`.
+More strategic changes are made in `assemble-ott.py` or in the smasher code itself.

+If it is clear which source taxonomies are involved, e.g. for an alignment error, repairs should be made in `adjustments.py`.
+This is preferable especially for higher taxa.
+But usually it is easier to make repairs in `amendments.py`, because that does not require that one determine the reason for the failure or which particular sources are involved.

+Ideally, over time, undeteced errors will be converted to detectable errors by the addition of rows to `inclusions.tsv`.

+## Procedure

 After each assembly run (`make ott`), the transcript (`debug/transcript.out`) should be checked for errors.
 Errors are indicated with two asterisks at the beginning of the line (`**`).